-How to Style a Bedroom for Sale: 6 Steps to Lure the Right Buyer
+How to Style a Bedroom for Sale in 6 Steps

 You’re putting your house on the market!
 It doesn’t get more exciting.
 But here’s the thing: you need to know how to style a bedroom for sale.
 Because a messy boudoir can really turn a potential buyer off.

 I know this because I sold my home recently.
 And I’m an interior designer.
 I’ve walked the walk and talked the talk on this one.
 And trust me, getting the bedroom looking just right is super important.
 People will make their mind up about your home within seconds of seeing it.
 So it’s gotta look lush.

 But don’t just take it from me.
 I also have Suzanne Commerford from Property Styling Melbourne on board today, to share her expert bedroom staging tips too.
 So let’s not waste another moment.
 Let’s dive right into showing you how to style a bedroom for sale.
 It’s going to look so amazing you might not want to move out after all 😉

 1. Ensure it Matches the Theme of the Home

 When styling a bedroom for sale, you really need to have it match the look and feel of the rest of your home.
 So, before you tackle the master or secondary bedrooms, have a think about what style your home is going to have during the sales campaign.